 And end with a return series sheet with individual security and portfolio metrics:

 Once the Excel spreadsheet is completed we will explore a number of portfolio optimization challenges in the following posts.
 These include:

-- Beating the performance of a benchmark index.
-We will explore matching and exceeding the performance of NYSE (DJIA) as well as NASDAQ (tech).
+- Beating the performance of a given benchmark index.
+We will explore matching and exceeding the performance of NYSE (DJIA) as well as NASDAQ (Technology and small cap stocks).

 - Optimizing risk and return for a portfolio limited to just equities, as well as bonds and commodities.

 - Investigating the optimal mix of portfolio Alpha and portfolio Beta.
 We are also interested in what investigating Alpha and Beta heavy strategies reveal about market neutral fund performance.

 - When we introduce a bond, currency and commodity indexes we would be interested in seeing the impact of additional diversification these new asset classes bring to our portfolio.

 - Setting risk limits as well as introducing the concept of Kelly’s criterion for right sizing bets